Codebiosys/veripy/docs/step_definitions/step_module.veripy.steps.navigation.actions.click_nth_element.rst

 **Step:** Given the user clicks on the {position:d}{ordinal:ordinal_indicator} option in the "{element_list_name}"
 ------------------------------------------------------------------------------------------------------------------

-Tells the browser to click on the nth option within the list of elements of the given identifier.
+Tells the browser to click on the nth option in the list of elements of the given identifier.
 ::

     When the user clicks on the 2nd option in the "Table"

+Note that in order for this step to work properly, you *must* specify `allow_multiple` to `true` in the page fixture.

 .. index::
     single: When step; When the user clicks on the {position:d}{ordinal:ordinal_indicator} option in the "{element_list_name}"